 There is a lot of uncertainty when children are quickly placed somewhere.
 They may end up being uprooted again soon after, which adds to the trauma, or placed in a less-than-ideal situation that can have lasting impact.
 That’s where The Christmas Box International comes in.
 It partners with local, national, and international groups to help children have a safe place to go during emergencies.

-At a Christmas Box house, children range in age from newborn to 18 years.
-Most children and teens stay from two to four weeks while permanent living arrangements can be determined by caseworkers.
+At a Christmas Box house, residents range in age from newborn to 21 years.
+Most children and young adults stay from two to four weeks while permanent living arrangements can be determined by caseworkers.
 According to Edmunds, about half of the children who stay are able to return home; others are placed in kinship (relatives) care, and others in foster care.
 In the meantime, staying at the shelter will hopefully be the best possible solution during a hard time.

 Before constructing or renovating the homes, The Christmas Box International sought the advice of experts to make the homes as comfortable as possible for the children.
 After completion, they turned them over to the state, which operates the homes and oversees the day-to-day care of the children.